llde/xOBSE/README.md

 IF YOU ARE USING THE STEAM VERSION OF OBLIVION:

 1. Copy obse_1_2_416.dll, obse_editor_1_2.dll, obse_steam_loader.dll and the Data folder  to your Oblivion directory.
 This is usually "C:\Program Files\Valve\Steam\SteamApps\common\oblivion".
-2. Ensure you have enabled the Steam community in-game, or OBSE will fail to load.
-Go to Steam > Settings > In-Game and check the box marked "Enable the Steam Overlay while in-game".
-3. Launch Oblivion via Steam or by running Oblivion.exe.
+2. Launch Oblivion via Steam or by running Oblivion.exe.
 OBSE will automatically be run along with Oblivion when launched.
 To disable this, rename or move obse_steam_loader.dll.
 You do not need to use obse_loader.exe unless you are running the editor.

 IF YOU ARE USING MOD ORGANIZER 2: